 While the Krewe of Mullet Mates is technically a Fairhope group, it does not follow the downtown Fairhope parade route.
 Instead, it hugs Bon Secour Bay on Baldwin County Highway 1.

 The group was formed as a more laid-back parading organization for the folks in the southwest end of Baldwin County.
 "We are very low-key, and we have very few rules," according to a past president.

 Various groups within the organization make their own "Joe Cain-style" floats.
-The first Mullet Mates parade was held in 2001 with a whopping 25 units.
+The first Mullet Mates parade was held in 2001, and from the beginning, they have demonstrated a real sense of humor.
 These days, the parade draws upwards of 25,000 revelers along the five-mile route.

 Krewe of Mullet Mates

 Copyright 2012-21, Thrown Ventures LLC